-Before launching my own business as an independent writer, I was the senior staff writer at Bay Weekly newspaper in Annapolis, Md., where I reported for four years.
+Before launching my own business as an independent writer, I was the senior staff writer at Bay Weekly newspaper in Annapolis, Md.
 Now, I cover topics ranging from mangrove forests to stand-up paddling to orchid ecology for a wide ranges of publications.

 I use AP Style, and am a stickler for precision, story flow, and of course holding the reader’s interest.
 As an editor, I cut clutter and wordiness, carefully consider active verbs, and help highlight the significance in any piece.